This village is in

 Tell: 'There is nothing we can do; spend the night here and leave at first light.'
 Matthew: 'I´ll take first watch.'

-(episode 23, Matthew and Tell are hiding and Horst finds a symbol).
-They are in
+where Matthew and Tell are hiding and Horst finds a symbol).
+In Physician they are in

 Episode 23 Handmaiden Episode Physician 22 In front of Fort St. Andre Avignon Episode 23 Handmaiden